hx-trigger

 - triggered on load (useful for lazy-loading something)revealed

-- triggered when an element is scrolled into the viewport (also useful for lazy-loading)By using the syntax every <timing declaration>
+- triggered when an element is scrolled into the viewport (also useful for lazy-loading).
+If you are using overflow

 you can have an element poll periodically: